1kagro/serverless-sqlalchemy-logapi/README.md

-# Hace mas facil la creacion de un API REST con Python y serverless AWS
+# It makes it easier to create a REST API with Python and AWS serverless.

 Included Decorators:
 --------------------